sumimakito/A-star/README.md

 OpenCV is not necessarily required, provided that you have found another way to convert input images into arrays which have the same format used in the example.

+Since there might still be some problems in my implementation, so please feel free to give me any advice!

 ### Map samples

 [Map 50px 1](assets/Map50_1.bmp) | [Map 50px 2](assets/Map50_2.bmp) | [Map 50px 3](assets/Map50_3.bmp)